 Transferring your mobile phone number

-For those of you who have never transferred your mobile number, you should be aware that you have a legal right to keep your number - it does not belong to the network, regardless of which network you are on.
+If you have never transferred your mobile number before, or even if you have, you should be aware that you have a legal right to keep your number - it does not belong to the network, regardless of which network you are on.

 So if you're moving from one UK mobile network to another you can keep the same number.
 It doesn't matter if you're moving from Pay As You Go to Contract, or vice-versa.
 It also doesn't matter if you're only part way through your contract.
-You are still entitled to move the mobile number, although you should be aware that it does not end your contract or relieve you from the obligations of that contract.
+You are still entitled to move the mobile number to another network, although you should be aware that doing so is not a get-out clause, and it does not end your contract or relieve you from the obligations of that contract.

 How to move your mobile number

-Now I said it was simple, but in practice many people over the years have complained that the networks can make it difficult, trying to push them to stay with the network, offer a new deal or even refuse to give you the PAC code.
+Now I said it was simple and it is but as I mentioned at the top, in practice many people over the years have complained that the networks can make it difficult, trying to push them to stay with the network, offer a new deal or even refuse to give you the PAC code.

 They CAN NOT legally do this.
 You are entitled to the code within 24 hours, and there is no charge for this service - it is your right.
-So Ofcom, the telecoms regulator in the UK, have now made it easier.
-You can now get your PAC code by text.
+That is why Ofcom have made it simple.
+Remember all you need to do is this:

 Simply text the word PAC to 65075

 That's it!
-That is literally all you need to do to get your PAC code, which must be given to you within 24 hours but can arrive in seconds.
+That is literally all you need to do to get your PAC code, which must be given to you within 24 hours but may arrive in seconds.

 - You MUST give the PAC code to your new network within 30 days, or you'll lose the mobile number forever.

-- You MUST fulfill any contractual obligations you have with your current network and they will probably ask you to contact them regarding this.
+- You MUST fulfill any contractual obligations you have with your current network and they will probably ask you to contact them regarding this - but they can not refuse to give you your PAC code.

-- If you're on Pay As You Go you will lose any credit remaining on the sim when it is disconnected from that number, which may happen as soon as you request the code.
+- If you're on Pay As You Go you will lose any credit remaining on the sim when it is disconnected from that number, which will most likely happen as soon as you request the code.

-- You'll receive the PAC code by text and any other relevant information, such as anything you owe on your current contract (but the network cannot withhold the PAC code from you if you do have outstanding obligations.
+- You'll receive the PAC code by text and any other relevant information, such as anything you owe on your current contract (but note that the network cannot withhold the PAC code from you if you do have outstanding obligations).

 Your first sim card is completely free - 99p is automatically deducted at checkout.
 No discount code is required, no card details are required and this offer includes free UK postage.